raphaelneiva/AppMVC/README.md

 application MVC .NET Core

-A simple application builded in .NET Core 2.2 using best practices
+A simple application builded in .NET Core 2.2 using the best practices